vfasteng/smart-front/README.md

-I liked the simplicity and look of this site so I cloned it and used it on this project
+Front door to my project.
+Nice and simple.
+Deploying to Netlify so using their ID and user authentification.